-For example lofty, heroic Sr. Dev achievements can be less valuable than more predictable output, especially for to those that depend on you for next steps.
+Being a Team Lead requires you to be really aware of how you spend your time.
+For example, time spent on lofty, heroic senior achievements can be less important than more predictable output, especially if others depend on you for their next steps.

-- How much time can be set aside for individual work.
+How much time can I set aside for individual work.
 (2-4 hours per day is normal).

-- How much time can be dedicated to organizing or unblocking work, alignment, reporting, client calls, etc. (4-6 hrs/day)
+How much time can I dedicate to organizing or unblocking work, alignment, reporting, client calls, etc. (4-6 hrs/day)

-- Do you have direct reports?
-How much time will you dedicate to 1:1’s, mentorship, onboarding, etc. (1-2 hrs/week/person)
+Do I have direct reports?
+How much time will I dedicate to 1:1’s, mentorship, onboarding, etc. (1-2 hrs/week/person)

-This split of time will impact how you can perform team activities like pair/mob programming, white-boarding sessions, etc. because you may not have long stretches of dedicated time.
+This split will impact team activities like pair/mob programming, whiteboarding sessions, etc. because you may not have long stretches of dedicated time available anymore.

-The simplest way to visualize this challenge is to set it up in your calendar.
+The simplest way to visualize this challenge is to set up your calendar.

 Focus on More Constructive Efforts

-The “individual contributor” time Leads have has to be used very constructively.
+The “individual contributor” time Team Leads have needs to be used very constructively.